finos/open-resource-broker/docs/root/deployment/cloud_platforms.md

 ## Overview

-The Open Host Factory Plugin supports deployment on major cloud platforms with containerized and serverless options.
+The Open Resource Broker supports deployment on major cloud platforms with containerized and serverless options.

 ## Kubernetes Deployment